New York University College of Dentistry

 - Three (3) letters of recommendation, including the Dean's Evaluation.

-- Applicants must pass the NBDE Part I and Part II, or INBDE, before matriculation into the Advanced Education Program in Prosthodontics, but it is not required for the review process.
+Applicants who have not passed the NBDE Part I and Part II or the INBDE must pass them before joining the program, but it is not required for the review process.

 - A personal essay.